Carbon Disclosure Project: Forests

 CDP's forests program has over 290 signatory investors in its network, which collectively represent about US$19 trillion in combined assets.
 CDP collects information about the four agricultural commodities responsible for most deforestation: timber, palm oil, cattle and soy.
 CDP's forests program was first set up by the UK Government's Department for International Development via the Global Canopy Programme and the JMG Foundation.

 Cities

+With more than 56% of the world's population living in cities today, tracking greenhouse gas emissions is valuable for the reductions of said emissions.
 CDP Cities provides a platform for cities to measure, manage and disclose their environmental data.
-More than 500 cities are now measuring and disclosing environmental data annually.
-The potential and need for this program is enormous since over 56% of the world's population now live in cities.
-CDP Cities provides a global platform based upon a simple questionnaire that allows city governments to disclose their greenhouse gas emission data publicly.
-One of the greatest values of the annual report, first released in June 2011, is to city leaders who can identify peers who are addressing similar risks and issues with new and innovative strategies for reducing carbon emissions and for mitigating risk from climate change.
+More than 500 cities currently measure and disclose environmental data annually via the platform of CDP Cities, based upon a simple questionnaire that allows city governments to disclose their greenhouse gas emission data publicly.

 Carbon Action initiative

-Carbon Action is an investor-led initiative which shows how companies in investment portfolios are managing carbon emissions and energy efficiency.
+Carbon Action is an investor-led initiative which shows how companies in investment portfol are managing carbon emissions and energy efficiency.

 Over 300 investors with US$25 trillion in assets under management ask the world's highest emitting companies to take three specific actions in response to climate change: